C.J. Abrams Player Props: Nationals vs. Rangers

 C.J.
 Abrams At The Plate

-- In 26.9% of his games this season, Abrams has picked up at least one RBI.
-In nine of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 21 games this season (26.6%), Abrams has picked up an RBI, and in nine of those games (11.4%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.